 Internally developed software consists of capitalized costs incurred during the application development stage, which include costs to design the software configuration and interfaces, coding, installation and testing.
-Costs incurred during the preliminary project stage, along with post-implementation stages of internally developed software costs that have been capitalized are typically amortized over the estimated useful life, commencing with the date when an asset is ready for its intended use.
+Costs incurred during the preliminary project stage, along with post-implementation stages of internally developed software, are expensed as incurred.
+Internally developed software costs that have been capitalized are typically amortized over the estimated useful life, commencing with the date when an asset is ready for its intended use.
 Equipment is stated at cost and depreciated over the estimated useful life.
-Leasehold improvements are depreciated over the shorter of the related lease term or the estimated useful life.
+Leasehold improvements are depreciated over the shorter of the related remaining lease term or the estimated useful life.
 Depreciation is computed using the straight-line method.
 Repair and maintenance costs are expensed as incurred.
 The cost and related accumulated depreciation of sold or retired assets are removed from the accounts and any gain or loss is included in the results of operations for the period.

 Long-lived assets with definite lives are tested for impairment whenever events or changes in circumstances indicate the carrying value of a specific asset or asset group may not be recoverable.
 We assess the recoverability of long-lived assets with definite lives at the asset group level.
 Asset groups are determined based upon the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 When the asset group is also a reporting unit, goodwill assigned to the reporting unit is also included in the carrying amount of the asset group.
 For the purpose of the recoverability test, we compare the total undiscounted future cash flows from the use and disposition of the assets with its net carrying amount.
 When the carrying value of the asset group exceeds the undiscounted future cash flows, the asset group is deemed to be impaired.
 The amount of the impairment loss represents the excess of the asset or asset group's carrying value over its estimated fair value, which is generally determined based upon the present value of estimated future pre-tax cash flows that a market participant would expect from use and disposition of the long-lived asset or asset group.
-During the years ended September 30, 2019 and 2018, there was no indication that the carrying value of our assets or asset groups may not be recoverable.
+There was no impairment of long-lived assets during the years ended September 30, 2021, 2020, and 2019.